hrznstudio/keycloak-theme-hrznstudio/README.md

     <img alt="" src="docs/images/use-3.png" width="512" height="370">

 The theme will now be used for all Keycloak log in screens on your realm - including logging in to the admin console.
-If you sign out, you should see the GOV.UK themed log in screen.
+If you sign out, you should see the HRZN.STUDIO themed log in screen.

 <img alt="" src="docs/images/use-4.png" width="512" height="421">